 Who Benefits Most from Creatine as a Hiker

-Vegetarians and vegans have lower baseline muscle creatine stores (meat is the primary dietary source) and respond 40–60% more strongly to supplementation than omnivores, according to Burke et al. (2003).
-Hikers over 50 also benefit disproportionately — creatine's muscle-protective effect aligns with the age-related decline in phosphocreatine recovery rates documented in the Journal of Applied Physiology.
+Vegetarians and vegans have lower baseline muscle creatine stores (meat is the primary dietary source) and tend to respond more strongly to supplementation than omnivores, according to Burke et al. (2003).
+Hikers over 50 also benefit disproportionately — creatine's muscle-protective effect aligns with the age-related decline in phosphocreatine recovery that occurs with ageing.
 Hikers doing primarily flat trails at moderate pace see the least benefit; those tackling consecutive days with significant elevation gain see the most.
 See our full hiker supplements guide and protein needs guide for a complete picture of evidence-based supplementation.

 Frequently Asked Questions